sporanik/BootPlus/README.md

-This is a E-commerce website Front End website design
+This is a Front End design of an E-commerce website.

 **Used Technologies :** HTML, CSS, JS, Bootstrap